Johnson Controls International (NYSE:JCI) Releases FY 2022 Earnings Guidance

 Institutional Inflows and Outflows

-Several hedge funds and other institutional investors have recently bought and sold shares of JCI.
-Salem Investment Counselors Inc. boosted its stake in Johnson Controls International by 152.4% during the 1st quarter.
+Several hedge funds have recently added to or reduced their stakes in JCI.
+Salem Investment Counselors Inc. increased its position in shares of Johnson Controls International by 152.4% during the first quarter.
 Salem Investment Counselors Inc. now owns 588 shares of the company’s stock worth $39,000 after acquiring an additional 355 shares during the last quarter.
-High Net Worth Advisory Group LLC bought a new position in Johnson Controls International during the 1st quarter worth approximately $46,000.
-Penserra Capital Management LLC boosted its stake in Johnson Controls International by 6.0% during the 1st quarter.
-Penserra Capital Management LLC now owns 3,381 shares of the company’s stock worth $221,000 after acquiring an additional 192 shares during the last quarter.
-Bridgefront Capital LLC bought a new position in Johnson Controls International during the 1st quarter worth approximately $232,000.
-Finally, Fund Management at Engine No. 1 LLC bought a new position in Johnson Controls International in the first quarter valued at approximately $390,000.
-Institutional investors own 88.54% of the company’s stock.
+High Net Worth Advisory Group LLC purchased a new stake in shares of Johnson Controls International during the first quarter worth about $46,000.
+Penserra Capital Management LLC increased its holdings in Johnson Controls International by 6.0% in the first quarter.
+Penserra Capital Management LLC now owns 3,381 shares of the company’s stock valued at $221,000 after buying an additional 192 shares during the last quarter.
+Bridgefront Capital LLC bought a new stake in Johnson Controls International in the first quarter valued at about $232,000.
+Finally, Fund Management at Engine No. 1 LLC bought a new stake in Johnson Controls International in the first quarter valued at about $390,000.
+88.54% of the stock is owned by hedge funds and other institutional investors.

 Johnson Controls International plc, together with its subsidiaries, engages in engineering, manufacturing, commissioning, and retrofitting building products and systems in the United States, Europe, the Asia Pacific, and internationally.
 It operates in four segments: Building Solutions North America, Building Solutions EMEA/LA, Building Solutions Asia Pacific, and Global Products.